Joint share ownership plans (JSOP)

 The co-ownership agreement often divides the voting, dividend and other share rights between the joint owners.

 A joint share plan can be used as an alternative to a non-tax-advantaged share option plan (see example below).
-It can also be an alternative to a restricted share plan where funding an upfront acquisition of shares would be difficult for the employee and the upfront income tax cost of buying at a discount would be prohibitive.
+It can also be an alternative to a restricted share plan where funding an upfront acquisition of shares would be difficult for the employee or the upfront income tax cost of subscribing and acquiring the shares at a discount would be prohibitive.
 The idea of a JSOP is that the employee’s share interest has a low initial value because the employee has an upside only entitlement, so the upfront income tax cost is manageable.

 Combining a conventional long-term incentive plan (LTIP) with a JSOP award to deliver the growth in value could be a tax-efficient way to enhance the LTIP.
 If the value is to be delivered under the JSOP, it may be possible to grant an option over the trustee’s interest in the shares which would “top up” the returns to the employee and overall give a blend of returns subject to income tax and capital gains tax.